Bobby Lee

-Lee co-hosts the podcast TigerBelly with his ex-partner, Khalyla Kuhn; he is also the co-host of the podcast Bad Friends with Andrew Santino.

 Early life and education

-Lee was born on September 17, 1971, to Korean immigrant parents Jeanie and Robert Lee.
+Lee was born on September 17, 1971 in San Diego to Korean immigrant parents Jeanie and Robert Lee.
 He and his younger brother Steve grew up in Poway, California.
 His parents owned clothing stores in both Escondido and Encinitas, California.

-Lee has said he was sexually assaulted at nine years old.

 He attended Painted Rock Elementary School, Twin Peaks Middle School, and Poway High School.
 In high school, he was part of a breakdancing team.
-At 18, Lee moved out of his parents' home and took jobs in restaurants and coffee shops in the San Diego area while attending Palomar College, which he later dropped out of.
+After graduation, he attended Palomar College before dropping out.

 Career

-Lee worked various jobs at cafes and restaurants before pursuing a career in comedy.
+Lee worked at cafes and restaurants before pursuing a career in comedy.
 In 1994, the coffee shop where he was working abruptly closed.
-"I just went next door to get a job," he said, "which was The Comedy Store in San Diego" (also known as the La Jolla Comedy Store).
-After a few months of working odd jobs at the club, he decided to try stand-up during one of their amateur nights.
+Lee stated, "I just went next door to get a job, which was The Comedy Store in San Diego."
+After a few months of working odd jobs at the club, he tried stand-up during one of their amateur nights.
 Within a year of doing regular comedy sets, he received offers to open for both Pauly Shore and Carlos Mencia.
-Lee went on to work regularly at The Comedy Store in Los Angeles, a comedy club owned by Pauly Shore's mother Mitzi.
+He then began working regularly at The Comedy Store in Los Angeles, a comedy club owned by Pauly Shore's mother Mitzi.

 Lee has said that his parents had hoped he would continue on with the family business and were less than supportive of his comedic pursuits at first.
 During a podcast interview conducted by fellow actor and comedian Joe Rogan on February 1, 2011, Lee stated that during the first few years he did stand-up, his parents barely spoke to him.
 However, after his appearance on The Tonight Show with Jay Leno his father called him, asked how much he had to pay to be on the show, and then apologized for not supporting his comedy career.

-Lee has included his family in some of his work; his younger brother has appeared in several non-speaking roles on MADtv, and his entire family has appeared in a sketch on the show.
-Lee also pitched a sitcom to Comedy Central in 2007 about a Korean family which was to star his own family.
+Lee has included his family in some of his work; his brother has appeared in several non-speaking roles on MADtv, and his entire immediate family has appeared in a sketch on the show.
+In 2007, he pitched a sitcom to Comedy Central about a Korean family, which was to star his own family.

+In 2012, Lee was hired to reboot Maker Studios' YouTube comedy channel, The Station.
 Lee hosted the 9th MusiCares MAP Fund Benefit Concert in 2013.
+From 2019 to 2023, Lee made several appearances as recurring character Jin Jeong in the Magnum P.I. television series.
 In 2020, Lee began co-hosting the Bad Friends podcast with Andrew Santino.